Volunteers transform empty lot into community garden

-Dozens of volunteers planted donated fruit trees and vegetable plants in a previously-empty lot at 4545 E. Belmont Ave. in southeast Fresno.
+FRESNO, California (KGPE) – Dozens of volunteers planted donated fruit trees and vegetable plants in a previously-empty lot at on Belmont Avenue in southeast Fresno.

-The space is now called Fresno Community Gardens.
-It’s an effort to provide fresh fruits and vegetables as well as green space for the surrounding community.
+Fresno Community Gardens is designed to provide fresh fruits and vegetables, as well as green space for the surrounding community.

 Organizer Robert Palacio says, “Here in Fresno there’s lots of undeveloped land.
 So we like to turn those lands into gardens that will help serve our community.”